taxrolls/taxrolls.github.io/README.md

 ### Notes
 - There is currently no TEI markup for unnamed persons, including wives and children, e.g. `La fame feu Guillaume de biaufou`
-- Places are currently given placeholder XML IDs; ultimately these should connect to GeoNames or similar Linked Open Data authority file
+- Geographic locations are currently given placeholder XML IDs; ultimately these should connect to GeoNames or a similar Linked Open Data authority file
 - The XSL transformation file does not currently render or hide marginal notes, which consequently appear randomly throughout the HTML version of the edition

 ### Files
 The prototype currently consists of the following files:
 * `TaxRoll_1313_TEI.xml` - The marked up TEI/XML file for a small portion of the 1313 Parisian Tax Roll
-* `TaxRoll_1313_TEI.html` - A rendered HTML version of the marked up TEI file.
-A handful of analytics are found at the bottom of the file
+* `TaxRoll_1313_TEI.html` - A rendered HTML edition of the marked up TEI file.
+A handful of analytics are found at the bottom of the edition
 * `TaxRoll_Transform.xsl` - An XSL Transformation file that converts the TEI/XML version of the Tax Roll into HTML
 * `TaxRoll_Style.css` - A CSS file used to render the HTML